synakr/Droply/README.md

 Droply is a lightweight web application that allows users to quickly upload files, access them from anywhere with a simple login, and have them automatically deleted after a short time.
 Think of it as your personal, no-hassle file vault.
 No Google Drive.
 No hassle.
 Just upload your files, set a short expiry, and download them from anywhere.

+## Major Update: AI Chat Bot Integration 🤖
+- Integrated **DeepSeek AI Chat Bot** for an interactive experience.
+- Chat bot speaks like **Ethan Hunt**, giving guidance and tips while you navigate Droply.
+- Completely **free to use** through the platform.
+- Enhances the **Mission Impossible theme**, making your file-sharing experience more thrilling.

 ## Features ✨
 - 🔑 Simple username + password based login
 - 📂 Upload and download files from anywhere